-In 2020, content marketing and SEO are going to be hitting some awesome high notes.
+Content marketing and SEO have been hitting some awesome high notes.

 We’re careening toward a bright future of more useful, helpful, technically amazing content that aligns with user habits, preferences, and search needs.

 Content is getting better because we’re getting smarter about how we strategize, research, create, and publish it.